Audiveris/audiveris/docs/_pages/ui_tools/time.md

 ### Custom time signature

-Since 5.2 release, the time shape palette provides a `custom` time signature.
+Since the 5.2 release, the time shape palette provides a `custom` time signature.
 This is a fully-customizable combo signature.

 To define a precise time signature, the most convenient way is often to drag the `custom` combo